harveyxia/bittorrent/README.md

 ### Client

 The client serves as the interface for sharing and downloading a file.
-If the user has a file to share, he can advertise the file to a tracker and then share a torrent file so downloaders can find the file.
+If the user has a file to share, he can advertise the file to a tracker (Client.java:79) and then share a torrent file so downloaders can find the file.
 If the user wants to download a file, he just needs to initiate the client with the associated torrent file.
 Downloading or uploading multiple files simply involves running multiple client instances--one for each file.

 The implementation of the client consists of two main threads that can create separate tasks to be run on a thread pool.
-One of these threads simply presents a welcome socket and accepts new connections from peers.
-The other thread parses messages from the connection sockets of all connected peers.
-Once the messages are parsed, they are bundled into a task instance and passed to the thread pool for processing.
-In addition to these tasks, the client also has to query the tracker periodically for the updated peer list.
+One of these threads simply presents a welcome socket and accepts new connections from peers (Client.java:66, Welcomer.java).
+The other thread parses messages from the connection sockets of all connected peers (Client.java:67, Responder.java).
+Once the messages are parsed, they are bundled into a task instance and passed to the thread pool for processing (Responder.java:54, RespondTask.java).
+The message responses are delegated to two objects based on whether the action is related to uploading to the peer (Uploader.java) or downloading from the peer (Downloader.java).
+In addition to these tasks, the client also has to query the tracker periodically for the updated peer list (Client.java:64, TrackerTask.java).
 This is done through scheduled tasks and allows the client to be robust to peer churn since it will quickly discover peers that have joined or left.
 The first time this task is executed, it connects to the available peers via a simple protocol handshake that involves exchanging bitfields for the file of interest.
-Finally, an unchoker task also runs periodically in order to update which peers the client has decided to unchoke (i.e., upload to them).
+Finally, an unchoker task also runs periodically in order to update which peers the client has decided to unchoke (i.e., upload to them) (Client.java:63, Unchoker.java).

-For each peer (IP-port pair), the client keeps a set of connection information.
+For each peer (IP-port pair), the client keeps a set of connection information (Connection.java).
 This information includes the associated socket, the peer's bitfield, his upload rate to the client and download rate from the client, and choke/unchoke and interested/uninterested state for the protocol.

 We implemented the peer-to-peer protocol using two finite state machines, one for the download actions of a client and one for the upload actions of a client, as shown below.
 For each file, the client maintains a list of four peers.
 If the client hasn't completed downloading the file, then this list contains the four peers that have provided the fastest *download* rates.
 If the client has completed downloading the file (i.e., is now seeding), then the list contains the four peers that have provided the fastest *upload* rates.
 This tit-for-tat strategy provides incentive to upload quickly to your peers in order to receive more data in return.